moj-analytical-services/coffee_roulette_pairs/README.md

 Save time when organising a round of coffee roulette chats, in which people who sign up are paired up randomly with each other.
-The code ensure each person appears only once in a round.
+The code geneates the random pairs for you, and ensures each person appears only once in a single round.
 Provide a one column csv file containing a list of names, and if desired, a two column csv file containing pairs which you don’t want to appear in the random matches.
-The functions writes a csv file called `Round.csv` containing the random pairs, and a two column csv file called `unwantedpairs.csv` containing the pairs which have just been matched, including any preexisiting pairs.
+The function `random_pairs` writes a csv file called `Round.csv` containing the random pairs, and a two column csv file called `unwantedpairs.csv` containing the pairs which have just been matched, in addition to any pre-exisiting pairs.

 ## Installation